Bible Event – Jesus’ Life

 Not content with persecuting them in Jerusalem, he went to the high priest of the Sanhedrin, Annas or Caiaphas, and sought letters subjecting all synagogues in Damascus to allow him to arrest and transport to Jerusalem for trial, all who believed Jesus was the Messiah.

-Paul, astonished and trembling, answered, “Who are you, Lord?”
+A trembling Paul answered, “Who are you, Lord?”
 The voice replied, “I am Jesus whom you are persecuting!
 But stand up and enter the city and you will be told what you must do”.
 (Acts 9:5-6)

 Now in Damascus the Lord appeared to the disciple Ananias and told him to “get up” and go to the house where Paul was staying.